How would you like to pay off your student loans?

 I believe that every person can be free from the worry of student loan debt and pay them off by following steps to save money.

 The key is to free up funds to put toward retiring those debts.
 It’s also important to write a check (or make a payment online) toward the loan at the time you save the money.
+If you need to, research repayment plans to make sure you can stay on track.

 Otherwise, your hard work at cutting back will only get reabsorbed into the family spending.